DataDog/datadog-agent/docs/dev/agent_build.md

 ## Testing Agent changes in containerized environments

-Building an Agent Docker image from strach through an embedded build is a slow process.
+Building an Agent Docker image from scratch through an embedded build is a slow process.
 Sometimes, you may want to quickly test a change or bufix in a containerized environment (Docker, Kubernetes, ECS, etc.).

 One way to do it is to patch the Agent binary from official Docker image, with a simple Dockerfile: